-I fix problems with carburetors, electrical systems, ignition systems, and engines and drive trains.
+I fix carburetors, electrical systems, ignition systems, and engines.

-I replace fork seals, chains, sprockets, batteries, oil, and filters, etc.
+I replace fork seals, chains, sprockets, btteries, oil, and filters.

-I do whatever is needed to fix the problems.
+I can do whatever is needed to fix the problems.

 I fix carburetors, belts, controls, tires, chains, bearings, friction-disk drives, and internal engine parts--anything that doesn't work right.